holochain/holochain/docs/specs/src/hwp_1_intro.md

 Given the above, we propose a very simple approach to creating tooling capacity for building increasing certainty: **enable validated global visibility, on demand, of local state**.
-In this approach, we distinguish between authorship, which is about local state changes initiated by agents, and authority, which is about distributing the responsibility of validating and making visible those state changes across the participants in the network.
+In this approach, we distinguish between *authorship*, which is about local state changes initiated by agents, and *authority*, which is about distributing the responsibility of validating and making visible those state changes across the participants in the network.
 This approach requires that we:

-1. Ensure that all agents know the "ground-rules". i.e. offer a framework for composing lots of small units of social agreement in which players can add deterministic elements of certainty into their interactions.
+1. Ensure that all agents know the "ground-rules"; i.e., offer a framework for composing lots of small units of social agreement in which players can add elements of deterministic certainty into their interactions.

-1. Ensure that all agents can *reliably* see what's going on. i.e. offer a framework for adding to and querying a collectively held database in which there is a knowable level of confidence in its reliability and integrity that can also be graduated to fit the circumstances, ranging from an arbitrarily low level of confidence to the highest possible level of certainty.
+1. Ensure that all agents can *reliably* see what's going on; i.e., offer a framework for adding to and querying a collectively held database in which there is a predictable level of confidence in its reliability and integrity that can also be graduated to fit the circumstances, ranging from an arbitrarily low level of confidence to a level that approaches an asymptote of absolute certainty.

 The first point we deliver through various types of **Validation Rules**.
-Validation rules create certainty in the following dimensions with examples:
+Validation rules create certainty in the following dimensions, with examples:

--   Content: a value does not exceed a maximum length
+-   Content: a string does not exceed a maximum length

 -   Structure: an entry consists of a certain set of types of data

--   Sequence: someone can not spend credits they have not already received earlier on their chain
+-   Sequence: someone can not spend credits they have not already received

 -   Process: a transaction must be approved and signed by a notary

 -   Behavior: one does not take an action more frequently than a certain rate

+-   Dependency: an editor can only make changes if another agent has given them prior authorization

 The second point we deliver through various types of **Intrinsic Data Integrity**.
 We use a number of cryptographic methods to create